 The sigrok suite needs some kind of hardware to interface to the signals you want to examine.
 We found that most people are currently using logic analyzers based on the Cypress FX2 microcontroller.
 With fx2lafw, sigrok’s open source runtime firmware, any device containing an FX2 can become a powerful streaming logic analyzer.
 A variety of compatible low cost chinese made logic analyzer products are available for as little as $5.
 These can easily be found by searching for 24MHz Logic Analyzer.
 There are also barebone Cypress FX2 boards such as the Lcsoft Mini Board, which can usually be found by searching for Cypress FX2 Board or similar.

-In addition, a good set of quality probe hooks is recommended.
+Additionally, a good set of quality probe hooks is recommended.

 Aside from FX2-based logic analyzers, sigrok also supports FX2-based oscilloscopes such as the Hantek 6022BE, non-FX2 devices like the Openbench Logic Sniffer or devices that make use of the SCPI protocol, as all reasonably modern oscilloscopes do (Rigol DS1054z, LeCroy WaveRunner, Yokogawa DLM and similar).